konstantinosmpouros/Algorithms_and_Data_Structures/Lance Williams (Hierarchical Clustering)/README.md

 [19.0, 18.0, 16.0, 14.0, 13.0, 10.0, 8.0, 1.0, 99999, 5.0]<br>
 [24.0, 23.0, 21.0, 19.0, 18.0, 15.0, 13.0, 6.0, 5.0, 99999]<br>

-Στην συνεχεια θα παμε καθε φορα να κανουμε merge τα δυο closest cluster μεχρι να μεινουμε μονο με ενα cluster. Θα ψαχνουμε απλα και θα περνουμε απο τον πινακα distances τα δυο index απο το min value ας πουμε τα indexes αυτα minx , miny.
+Then we will merge the two closest clusters each time until we are left with only one cluster.
+We will simply search and pass through the distances table the two indexes from the min value, let's call these indexes minx, miny.

-Αυτο σημαινει οτι αν το min value ειναι το distance[0][1] τοτε πρεπει να παρουμε το all_cluster[0], all_cluster[1] απο την λιστα all_clusters και να τα κανουμε merge. Τα κανουμε merge χωρις να αφαιρεσουμε ακομα τα δυο clusters απο την λιστα all_cluster και σημαντικο ειναι να κανουμε sort τα integers που εχουν μεσα τους.
+This means that if the min value is distance[0][1] then we have to get all_cluster[0], all_cluster[1] from the all_clusters list and merge them.
+We merge them without removing the two clusters from the all_cluster list, and it is important to sort the integers they contain.

-Εχοντας κρατηση τα indexes απο τα clusters που θα κανουμε merge παμε αναλογα με το methode που πειραμε απο το input να υπολογισουμε τα distances με ολα τα αλλα clusters. Τα s, t του τυπου ειναι δηλαδη τα all_clusters[minx], all_clusters[miny].
+Having reserved the indexes from the clusters that we will merge, we went according to the method we tried from the input to calculate the distances with all the other clusters.
+The s, t of the type are all_clusters[minx], all_clusters[miny].

-Επειτα εφοσον εχουμε βρει τις αποστασης κανουμε delete τα all_clusters[minx], all_clusters[miny] αναλογος με πιο απο τα δυο indexes ειναι μεγαλυτερο γιατι αλλιως θα μετατοπιστης το αλλο. Διαγραφουμε πρωτα το μεγαλυτερο και μετα το μικροτερο. Το ιδιο κανουμε και στον πινακα distances οπου διαγραφουμε την γραμμη και την στηλη με το μεγαλυτερο index και μετα το μικροτερο.
+Then, once we have found the distances, we delete all_clusters[minx], all_clusters[miny] corresponding to more than the two indexes is larger because otherwise you will move the other one.
+Delete the largest first and then the smallest.
+We do the same in the distances table, where we delete the line and the column with the largest index and then the smallest.

-Και τελος παμε και κανουμε insert το νεο cluster και τα νεα distances στην θεση που ηταν το μικρο index απο τα δυο clusters που καναμε merge. Ο λογος ειναι ο εξεις. Αν εχουμε την ακολουθει στηλε και θελουμε να κανουμε merge τα ακολουθα δυο clusters.
+And finally we go and insert the new cluster and the new distances in the position where the micro index was from the two clusters we merged.
+The reason is the following.
+If we have the following column and we want to merge the following two clusters.

 [1] <--<br>
 [2]<br>